 Vegan Apple Pie Cookies

 I wasn't sure whether I should go for cookie dough or actual pie crust for these, but I went with the pie crust, crossing my fingers that it would work.
-I sautéed the apples because I figured the cookies would cook better and faster if the filling was pre-cooked.
-They smelled amazing while baking and the best part was I got to enjoy them a lot faster than traditional pie because they bake up quick!
+Because mini pies with apple crust would be so adorable.
+I sautéed the apples before using them in the pies because I figured the cookies would cook better and faster if the filling was pre-cooked.
+Apples are kind of hard after all, and usually require a long cooking time.
+I actually do this with my large pies too.
+The cookies smelled amazing while baking and the best part was I got to enjoy them a lot faster than traditional pie because they baked up quick!

 Vegan Apple Pie Cookies